 - Using a large scoop, scoop and drop batter evenly into the muffin pan.
 I use this ice cream scoop to create beautiful domed tops.
 If not using a scoop, use a rubber spatula or spoon to smooth batter into an even layer with a domed top.
 To make fewer, high-domed top muffins, fill cups all the way with a slight mound on top; to make a larger quantity of medium-domed top muffins, fill cups ¾ of the way.
 Optionally, top with chocolate chips and walnuts.

 - Bake for 24-32 minutes, depending on how many muffins are made.
 Mine took 28 minutes for 8 total tall-domed top muffins.
 It will bake on the lower end for 12 muffins.
 Insert a toothpick to check for doneness—once it comes out clean with just a few moist bits, it’s done.

 - Allow muffins to cool in the muffin pan, placed on a cooling rack for about 30 minutes.
 Then lift muffins out of the pan, transferring directly onto the cooling rack.
 Allow to finish cooling for 30-60 minutes.
 Enjoy!

-Adapted from my incredible Moist Vegan Gluten Free Zucchini Bread Recipe (GF).
+Adapted from my reader-favorite Vegan Gluten Free Zucchini Bread.

-- Nutrition Information: is an estimate based on the best-selling, most common brands per ingredient.
+Nutrition Information is an estimate based on the products listed in the Ingredients section of the recipe.
 Also, it’s estimated based on 12 servings per recipe, made without optional ingredients. 🙂

 Recommended Tools for Healthy Moist Vegan Zucchini Muffins